pulumi/docs/content/blog/reinvent-2020-eks-announcements/index.md

 ## Amazon EKS Distro

 First and foremost is the release of Amazon EKS Distro, also called EKS Anywhere.
 This is the same Kubernetes distro available to Amazon EKS customers on AWS as an open-source project.
-You can take advantage of a fully supported Kubernetes distribution built from open source with version aligned dependency updates and Common Vulnerability Exposures (CVE) patches.
-Notifications for patches are through Amazon Simple Notification Service (SNS) with support for backported patches.
-Read more about [EKS Distro](https://aws.amazon.com/blogs/opensource/introducing-amazon-eks-distro/)
+You can take advantage of a fully supported Kubernetes distribution built from open source with version aligned dependency updates and Common Vulnerabilities and Exposures (CVE) patches.
+Notifications for patches are sent from Amazon Simple Notification Service (SNS) with support for backported patches.
+Read more about [EKS Distro](https://aws.amazon.com/blogs/opensource/introducing-amazon-eks-distro/) here.

-You can create a cluster using kubeadm, kops, or your toolset such as Pulumi.
-We have a [blog post]({{< relref "/blog/amazon-eks-distro" >}}) to get you started with EKS Distro and Pulumi.
+You can create a cluster using kubeadm, kops, or tools such as Pulumi.
+Learn more about creating infrastructure with EKS Distro and Pulumi on our [blog]({{< relref "/blog/amazon-eks-distro" >}}).

 ## Logging support for AWS Fargate

-Amazon EKS pods running on AWS Fargar can now forward container logs AWS services for log storage and analytics.
-These include S3, Cloudwatch, Elasticsearch, and Kinesis.
+Amazon EKS pods running on AWS Fargate can now forward container logs to various AWS services, including Cloudwatch, S3, Elasticsearch, and Kinesis, to enable log storage and analytics.
 EKS with Fargate includes a native log router, eliminating the need for a sidecar.
 You can use ConfigMap to send routers to the service of your choice.
-Read more about it on the [blog post](https://aws.amazon.com/blogs/containers/fluent-bit-for-amazon-eks-on-aws-fargate-is-here/)
+Read more about it on the AWS [blog post](https://aws.amazon.com/blogs/containers/fluent-bit-for-amazon-eks-on-aws-fargate-is-here/).

 ## Simplified install and management for Kubernetes CNI plugin

 Amazon EKS now supports installation and management of the [VPC CNI](https://docs.aws.amazon.com/eks/latest/userguide/pod-networking.html).
 The AWS VPC CNI provides integrated AWS Virtual Private Cloud (VPC) networking for Kubernetes clusters.
 You can use AWS VPC networking and security best practices for building Kubernetes clusters that include VPC routing policies and security groups for network traffic isolation.

 You can install and manage the CNI plugin with the Amazon EKS console, CLI, and API.
-Previously, you needed to install and maintain after a Kubernetes upgrade.
+Previously, you needed to install and maintain it manually after a Kubernetes upgrade.
 Amazon EKS lets you install, manage, and through the EKS console, CLI, and API, where it is validated by AWS and can be deployed and updated.
-To learn more read the [announcement](https://aws.amazon.com/blogs/containers/introducing-amazon-eks-add-ons/).
+To learn more, read the [announcement](https://aws.amazon.com/blogs/containers/introducing-amazon-eks-add-ons/).

 ## EC2 Spot Instances in managed node groups